Sumannyy/WT-Project/README.md

 # WT-Project
-This is the website built for the project of wt.
+ website built for the project of wt.